Daimabad: Phase II: Late Harappan culture

 During this phase, the size of the settlement increased to about 20 ha.
 Most of the walls of the houses were destroyed by later disturbances.
 The walls were made of black clay with their foundations in the black soil.
 Large patches of finely plastered floors were found in some of the houses.
 The houses were arranged on either side of a 30–50 cm thick wall made of black clay.
 A mud-brick lined grave was found within the occupational deposit, consisting of a skeleton laid out in an extended position.
 The body seems to have been originally covered with reeds of fibrous plants, the fibres of which were found sticking to the skeleton.
 The main ware was a fine red ware with linear and geometric designs painted on it in black pigment.
 Its shape included dishes-on-stand, bowls-on-stand, dishes and vases.
-The most significant discoveries from this phase were two terracotta button-shaped seals with Harappan writings and four inscribed potshreds.
+The most significant discoveries from this phase were two terracotta button-shaped seals with Harappan writings and four inscribed potsherds.
 Other artifacts found included stone tools such as microlithic blades, beads of gold, stone and terracotta, bangles of shell and a terracotta measuring scale.
 The plant remains were same as Phase I, except horse gram, which made its appearance for the first time in this phase.